-Students with disabilities attending Northwest Technical College are guaranteed equal access to college programs, activities, and facilities in compliance with the Americans with Disabilities Act, Section 504 of the Rehabilitation Act of 1973, and Minnesota State policies.
+Students with disabilities attending Northwest Technical College are guaranteed equal access to college programs, activities, and facilities in compliance with the Americans with Disabilities Act, Section 504 of the Rehabilitation Act of 1973, and Minnesota State Policy 1B.4.
 In accordance with ADA and Section 504, students desiring accommodations must self- identify as having a disability, provide acceptable documentation of the disability, and request accommodations.
+See the NTC Accessibility Services webpage to learn how to apply for Services.

 Such accommodations are provided only upon the request of the student and only as part of an official Accommodations Plan developed by Accessibility Services, along with counsel regarding the effectiveness of the plan.
 All information related to a student's disability will be located in the Disability Services Office and will be strictly confidential.
-Issues related to this information will be discussed on a need to know basis.
+Issues related to this information will be discussed on a need-to-know basis.